 The growing importance of quality is another key factor in application management.
 IT outages cause financial losses, and in many cases damage a company’s image or may even pose a security risk.
 The priorities of IT decision-makers have therefore changed.
-A recent study carried out by the Information Services Group revealed that for 98 percent of companies surveyed IT quality
+A study carried out by the Information Services Group revealed that for 98 percent of companies surveyed IT quality

 is a key criterion when selecting a service provider.

 T-Systems therefore came up with a strict Zero Outage concept

 since 2011 which has been reviewed and certified by TÜV Rheinland.
 In redundant, high-performance data centers in Germany, T-Systems offers IT availability levels of up to 99.999 percent.
 Any remaining residual risk is addressed with a particularly extensive incident management system.
 For more than six consecutive years, T-System has been consistently ranked among the top ten percent of all IT vendors in TRI*M's customer satisfaction survey by TNS Infratest.

 Competitive advantage through transformation